gerbv/gerbv/README.md

 is here, as well as many example programs using libgerbv.

+## Security

+The current focus of gerbv is to provide a utility to view and manipulate trusted gerber files.
+When using gerbv, you should not view files from untrusted sources without extra precautions.

+Nevertheless, we acknowledge that libgerbv will be used to handle untrusted input, maybe even provided over the network.
+In those cases we strongly advise to treat libgerbv as any codec and isolate its operations from the rest of your application.

 ## License

 Gerbv and all associated files is placed under the GNU Public License (GPL)